stamps/temporal_misinformation_mitigation/README.md

 # Misinformation Mitigation under Differential Propagation Rates and Temporal Penalties
-Code for the paper "Misinformation Mitigation under Differential Propagation Rates and Temporal Penalties"
+Code for the paper "Misinformation Mitigation under Differential Propagation Rates and Temporal Penalties" in VLDB 2022.

-Instructions to run NAMM for Misinformation Mitigation
+Instructions to run NAMM for Misinformation Mitigation.

 Information:
 --------------------------------------------------------